Pakistan Committed To Protecting Rights Of Religious Minorities: Consul General Atozai - UrduPoint

 Pakistan Committed To Protecting Rights Of Religious Minorities: Consul General Atozai

+Pakistan is committed to ensuring religious minorities' rights and welfare, Consul General Aamer Ahmed Atozai said at a ceremony held to celebrate Christmas, stressing that they enjoyed equal rights in the country

-NEW YORK, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2023) Pakistan is committed to ensuring religious minorities' rights and welfare, Consul General Aamer Ahmed Atozai said at a ceremony held to celebrate, stressing that they enjoyed equal rights in the country.
+NEW YORK, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2023) Pakistan is committed to ensuring religious minorities' rights and welfare, Consul General Aamer Ahmed Atozai said at a ceremony held to celebrate Christmas, stressing that they enjoyed equal rights in the country.

 Speaking on the occasion, he extended his greetings to the Christian community in the United States, saying that the spirit of the festive season is to share happiness and love.